F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 ![flag](https://imgur.com/zirWTLf.png)

-Let's move onto other credentials.
+Let’s move onto other credentials.
 We are done with Wordpress.
 Going back to the phpmyadmin database, go to mysql > user for some hash passwords.
 We can crack some of these ourselves with John or just search them up.

 ![hash](https://imgur.com/JPnYIun.png)